cosmoscout/csp-atmospheres/README.md

 # Atmospheres for CosmoScout VR

 A CosmoScout VR plugin for drawing atmospheres around celestial bodies.
+It calculates single Mie- and Rayleigh scattering via raycasting in real-time.
 This plugin is built as part of CosmoScout's build process.
 See the [main repository](https://github.com/cosmoscout/cosmoscout-vr) for instructions.

 ## Configuration